adlister-teachers/adlister-fresh/README.md

-This is a new readme.
-It contains all the instructions necessary to get started with this project
+For something i really like to say. instructions necessary to get started with this project